PeakWhale/helm/README.md

 * Python 3.11 or newer
 * uv installed (Python dependency and environment manager)
-* Optional: Ollama installed and running (not required for the core demo)
+* Optional: Ollama installed and running for local LLM (Large Language Model) synthesis
 * Optional: DuckDB CLI if you want to browse the database manually

 ### Install dependencies